 If you arrive more than 10 minutes late to your appointment, the tutor will accommodate drop-ins, and we cannot guarantee you will be seen.

-If you have 2 no-shows in 1 semester (terms 1 and 2), you will be unable to schedule a writing appointment in advance for the remainder of that semester.
+If you have 2 no-shows in 1 semester (terms 1 and 2), you will be unable to schedule a writing appointment in advance for the remainder of that semester and all future appointments will be cancelled.
 However, you can be seen on a drop-in basis.

 The above policies also apply to online appointments.
 Online appointments occur using Zoom.
 We also offer online drop-in hours (please see the current term’s schedule for a complete list of hours).
 In addition, you should: